 Why It’s Good to Evaluate Your Dog’s Intelligence

-Know What To Expect When Training.
+- Know What To Expect When Training.
 Evaluating your dog’s intelligence can also help you develop a more appropriate training plan for your dog.
-A canine with high levels of intelligence may be capable of learning more complex tricks and commands, while less brilliant dogs may want to stick with basic commands.
+A smart dog breed with high levels of intelligence may be capable of learning more complex tricks and commands, while less brilliant canines may want to stick with basic commands.

 The most popular dog IQ test, and the one that inspired our own quiz below, is based off of a series of problem solving and memory challenges.